MoreiraLAB/synpred/README.md

 **Changes for pipeline replication**

-After downloading/cloning this repository, there are still some changes to be made.
+After downloading/cloning this repository, there are still some changes to be made if you wish to replicate the full pipeline of SynPred.
 1. At `synpred_variables.py`, change the variable `DEFAULT_LOCATION` to the location where you will be running your files
 2. If the folders were not automatically downloaded, create the folders, on the same location as the scripts, with the following names:
 	- CCLE